 Specialty: Computational Fluid Dynamics, Multipahse Flow, Multidisciplinary Design Analysis and Optimization

-Dr. Liou’s research has been primarily in fields related to fluid dynamics including his Master’s study in biomechanics at National Taiwan University and followed by the Ph.D. study in gas dynamics at the University of Michigan; both heavily involved methods of asymptotic analysis.
-His career in Computational Fluid Dynamics (CFD) has flourished in the enriching environment of the NASA Glenn Research Center.
+Dr. Liou’s research has been primarily in fields related to fluid dynamics including his master’s degree in biomechanics at National Taiwan University and followed by the Ph.D. study in gas dynamics at the University of Michigan; both heavily involved methods of asymptotic analysis.
+His career in computational fluid dynamics (CFD) has flourished in the enriching environment of the NASA Glenn Research Center.

 Michael J. Patterson

-Specialty: Electric Thrusters & Propulsion Systems, Cathode and Plasma Sources, Plasma Physics
+Specialty: Electric Thrusters & Propulsion Systems, Cathode & Plasma Sources, Plasma Physics

 Mr. Patterson has worked for over 25 years in the areas of electric propulsion thrusters and systems, and in development of cathodes and plasma sources for spaceflight and ground-based applications.
 His broad technical knowledge of propulsion system technologies and ability to implement and direct complex programs has lead to flight applications – from conception to on-orbit operations.
 His projects have included development of the Deep Space 1 thruster, the development of cathode technology for the International Space Station plasma contactor charge-control system, and development of the Next Generation Evolutionary Xenon Thruster (NEXT) ion propulsion system.